A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 6. Addresses Web browsers and media players, and relates to assistive technologies.

 The Web Content Accessibility Guidelines (WCAG) 1.0 was first published in 1999 and was updated to version 2.0 in 2008.
-It is an important source of reference for international policies, standards and legislations.
-In addition, this is good guidance for UX designers to learn about how to design for accessible websites.
+WCAG version 2.2 became a recommendation in October 2023.
+It is an important source of reference for international policies, standards and legislation.
+In addition, this is good guidance for UX designers to learn about how to design accessible websites.

 The Web Accessibility Word Cloud shows a collection of words often used in the accessibility design space.
 The size of the words shows how often they are used.
 Some of the frequently used words are ‘accessibility’, ‘content’, ‘web’, ‘internet’, ‘design’ and ‘disabilities’.